Club: Toronto FC | Opening: 2007 | Capacity: 30,000 seats

 BMO Field lies a short walk away from GO train station Exhibition, which is one stop west from Toronto Union Station on the Lakeshore West line.
 Trains leave about once an hour for the 5-minute journey.

-From Bathurst Metro Station (not far from the University of Toronto campus) one can take tram 511 southbound to the Exhibition Loop.
+From Bathurst Metro Station (not far from the University of Toronto campus) you can take tram 511 southbound to the Exhibition Loop.

 Address: 170 Princes Boulevard, Toronto, ON, M6K 3C3